Dinan, Cotes-d'Armor: tourism & sightseeing

 There is a great deal to discover near Dinan, either heading along the rance to the north to the Normandy coast or exploring the other towns and villages in the surrounding countryside. among our favourite destination near Dinan we recommend you visit the coast town at Dinard and the small town of Dol-de-Bretagne, which has an impressive historical centre.

-Map of Dinan and places to visit
+Map of Dinan and places nearby

 Visit near Dinan with France This Way reviews